It's all been cleared up.

 B complex vitamins: Essential for healthy skin in too many ways to name.
 B complex vitamins help to heal dry or itchy skin, rashes, and even those cracks at the corners of your mouth.
 A vitamin B deficiency may result in all sorts of skin problems and even hair loss.
 These are found in whole-grain cereals, nuts, milk, eggs, meats, fish, fruits, and leafy green vegetables.

-Claims about supplements have not been evaluated by the FDA.
 Remember, vitamin supplementation is only needed if dietary intake is not adequate.
 Speak to your doctor or pharmacist for more information.